 Once you have determined the invoice is ready for approval you will see in the upper right corner:

-Choose Approve and invoice will be approved out of our e.
+Choose Approve and invoice will be approved out of our queue.

 Invoices NOT approved:

 FIRST: Add a comment as this is the only opportunity to do so!
 Please remember the comments become part of the auditable document and seen by all.